Zhiming-WU/myzstd/README.md

 # myzstd
-simple command line to compress or decompress a file based on zstd-rs and clap
+It's simple command line tool to compress or decompress a file, written in Rust based on zstd-rs and clap.